-If you want to integrate it with other platforms or services, you should know how to do it properly.
+If you want to integrate it with other platforms or services, you should know how to complete the task correctly.
 Many business owners have to create a lot of content all the time.

 Therefore, one of the most common issues is using WordPress with Google Docs.

 Google Docs is extremely popular among content creators because it is a perfect collaboration solution.
 Different people can work on the same document, editing it, adding comments, and access it from any device.

 However, when you need to move content from Google Docs to WordPress, your formatting might suffer.